will-goodman/aws-lambda-website/README.md

     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - AWS_DEFAULT_REGION
 - Every-time you push to master, the GitHub actions will deploy to your AWS environment

+<b>IF USING IN PRODUCTION:</b><br>
+Switch the self-signed certificate for the HTTPS listener for your own signed certificate.
+Make the change in: deploy/alb/main.tf

 ## Limitations
 - As everything is stored in the Lambda, it must not exceed the Lambda storage/memory limits found here: